scottjr632/jf/jf-cli/PLAN.md

 # Plan

-We will extend `jf` with a stacked-branch workflow backed by local metadata files and GitHub PR creation/update via the `gh` CLI, defaulting trunk to `main` while allowing user override.
+We will extend `jf` with a commit-stack workflow backed by local metadata files and GitHub PR creation/update via the `gh` CLI, defaulting trunk to `main` while allowing user override.

 ## Scope
 - In: stack metadata format + storage, CLI commands to manage stacks, PR submission/update for a stack via `gh`, sync/rebase helpers, tests/docs updates.